learn-academy-2020-echo/treasure-hunt-challenge-M-ram224/README.md

 - Pass value as props
 - Add styling to gameboard

+---

 - As a user, when I click on one of the question marks an alert appears with the index position of that question mark in the array.
+(DONE)\*\*\*

+- git checkout -b alert-mark
+- passed index to square
+- Called index in square
+- Created a method in App that got passed to square

+---

 - As a user, when I click on one of the question marks instead of the alert the question mark turns into a tree emoji.
 - As a user, if I select the winning square the question mark will become a treasure emoji.